Today I’m answering a question from a past customer of mine wondering about licorice root safety during breastfeeding.

 First off, I love this question.
-Not only is this mama a customer of mine, but she came across something that piqued her interest and she did some research on it.
-Now she wants to understand what she found a bit more and she’s coming to me for some help.
+Not only is this mama a customer of mine, but she came across something that piqued her interest and did some research on it.
+Now she wants to understand more about licorice root safety during breastfeeding and she’s coming to me for some help.

 This, my friends, is a great way to learn, understand, and grow — not only in using herbs for your family but in any area of life.
 If you don’t understand something, ask others who may have some help for you!

-Okay so below I’m going to talk about 4 different ways licorice root is typically used and then I’ll address this whole “baby, but not nursing mama” issue.
+Okay, so below I’m going to talk about 4 different ways licorice root is typically used, and then I’ll address the whole licorice root safety during breastfeeding issue.

 Licorice root comes from, you got it, the root of the licorice plant.
 This Milwaukee Journal article states that the plant is related to the pea family of plants, but that it’s a perennial (meaning it comes back year after year) and its flavor is thanks to the sap in the long root system of the plant.